Elliott helps protect what you earn, avoid unnecessary risks, and plan for success.

 Cincinnati, Ohio – Attorney:

-As an attorney with CMRS Law, Elliott’s legal services include Estate Planning, Asset Protection, Probate, and Business law in Cincinnati, Ohio.
+As an attorney with CMRS Law, Elliott’s legal services include Asset Protection, Business Law, Estate Planning, and Probate in Cincinnati, Ohio.
+Elliott advises business owners, as outside general counsel, on how to start and maintain legally sound businesses.
 He works with clients on putting clear, concise estate plans in place.
 This includes representation during the administration of the Trust or Probate Estate.
-Elliott advises business owners on how to start and maintain legally sound businesses.

 To provide clients with certainty, most legal services are based on flat rates.
 The flat rate for services is based on each client’s specific goals and the options selected to achieve those goals established in the initial consultation.